 Pablo by Buffer

-Is also very simple.
+Do you want to create a graphic in an instant?
 Type in text, use find an image from their library and share to your favorite social network!
 (Or you can download it to your computer).
 And yes, you can use Buffer to schedule it to post at another time!
 This is probably the fastest tool for creating and sharing directly to social networks.
 It does have limitations.
 But if you are looking for fast and easy, Pablo is for you.

 To learn more about using Pablo, read: Engaging Social Media Images in 30 Seconds Flat: Introducing Pablo by Buffer

-Places to Find Stock Photos (free/no attribution required)
+Stock Photos (free/no attribution required)

 If you are looking for stock photos and images you can modify and use without attribution, check out these free resources.

-Tools For Screen Catching
+Tools For Screenshots

 Don’t forget about using screenshots!
-Using your phone’s camera or taking a screen shot with your phone works too.
+Using your phone’s camera or taking a screenshot with your phone works too.
 If you are looking for a tool to capture an image from your computer try these.

 Choosing the Correct Size Image to Share

 Every social network has a different size image that works best for a status update.
 It can be frustrating to keep track.
 (I’ve put the image below on my bulletin board).
 Buffer keeps an up-to-date list of the image sizes to use for status updates across different social media.
-All the tools to create images (listed above) have templates to help you get the right sized image.
+All the tools to create images (listed above) have templates to help you get the right-sized image.

 How Often To Share